Escobita/selenium/selenium-core/selenium-website/src/main/rst/10_contributing.rst

 Feel free to post questions on the `Selenium Developers`_ section of the forums.

-Writing documentation
+Writing Documentation
 ---------------------
 ..
 TODO: Update this section with everything we are doing for the new docs

-For the most part our documentation is held in source control, on the wiki, or generated as part of the build(s).
+For the most part, our documentation is held in source control, on the wiki, or generated as part of the build(s).
 The main documentation is in plain HTML so use your favorite editor offline to edit the pages.
 The source for this main site is  here_ and if you are familiar with Subversion you should be able to